tranek/GASDocumentation/README.md

 The third page shows all of the `GameplayAbilities` that have been granted to you, whether they are currently running, whether they are blocked from activating, and the status of currently running `AbilityTasks`.
 ![Third Page of showdebug abilitysystem](https://github.com/tranek/GASDocumentation/raw/master/Images/showdebugpage3.png)

-While you can cycle between targets with `PageUp` and `PageDown`, the pages will only show data for the `ASC` on your locally controlled `Character`.
-However, using `AbilitySystem.Debug.NextTarget` and `AbilitySystem.Debug.PrevTarget` will show data for other `ASCs`, but it will not update the top half of the debug information nor will it update the green targeting rectangular prism so there is no way to know which `ASC` is currently being targeted.
-This bug has been reported https://issues.unrealengine.com/issue/UE-90437.
+While you can cycle between targets with `PageUp` and `PageDown`, the pages will only show data for the `ASC` on your locally controlled `Character` by default.
+This can however be fixed by adding `bUseDebugTargetFromHud=True` to the `AbilitySystemGlobals` section in your `DefaultGame.ini` config file.

 **Note:** For `showdebug abilitysystem` to work an actual HUD class must be selected in the GameMode.
 Otherwise the command is not found and "Unknown Command" is returned.